RandomSE/Multi-Language-Task-Manager-API/Multi-Language-Task-Manager-API/README.txt

+// Should work on Linux systems (as Docker is also Linux based) but if it's not well then, more adjustment.
 So to actually this you will have to have a few things, while you can use other applications, I will only recommend the ones I have personally used.

-1: Ensure you have Apache pointing to the repository containing the PHP files. this is very important.
-// Should work on Linux systems (as Docker is also Linux based) but if it's not well then, more adjustment.

 -Deploy the Python backend  via Docker.